connellmccarthy/connellmccarthy.github.io/_article/inbox.md

 {% assign image_path = site.image_path | append: page.slug %}

-# How I used my passion projects to build powerful creative for Shopify Inbox.

 I can’t sit still.
 Whether it’s taking photos, making music, or building something - my happiness is directly linked to my productivity.
 So, you can imagine I have a lot of hobbies in which I spend most, if not, all of my free time doing.
 I constantly see these hobbies as skills I can add to my toolbelt, and they help me to be a better creative.

 I’ve been trying to find a role at [Shopify](https://shopify.com/){: target="blank"} where I could utilize these other skills I have to create a better user experience.
 Unfortunately, I haven’t had much luck.
 A small portion is because the company is so big that we have a person who does motion, a person to do the development, a person to do the photography, etc. all embedded or accessible to each team.
 Don’t get me wrong, I’ve been able to stretch my role as a “designer” as much as I could in the past, but the projects have never been as all-encompassing as the launch of Inbox.